YenCheChangGoogle/bark/README.md

-> Notice: Bark is Suno's open-source text-to-speech+ model.
+> 超擬真人聲 Notice: Bark is Suno's open-source text-to-speech+ model.
 If you are looking for our text-to-music models, please visit us on our [web page](https://suno.ai) and join our community on [Discord](https://suno.ai/discord).

 # 🐶 Bark